 ii.
-Observe whether the Office maintains documentation which demonstrates each employee was notified of any changes to the Office's ethics policy during the fiscal period, as applicable.
+Observe whether the Office maintains documentation which demonstrates each employee and official were notified of any changes to the Office's ethics policy during the fiscal period, as applicable.

 Performance: There were no changes to the ethics policy during the year.